Types of Services

 Types of therapy that have been used most commonly by students include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), Relational Therapy, Motivational Interviewing (MI), and Trauma-Focused Cognitive Behavioral Therapy.

-Some therapy/counseling providers accept insurance to help individuals pay for the cost of their services, while others do not.
+Some therapy/counseling providers accept insurance while others do not.
 For therapists who only accept private pay (no insurance), the cost of services can be $150+ per hour.
 Some providers may offer sliding-scale services--where the cost of services is discounted for private pay clients; the scale offered is usually based on client income.

 - Intensive Outpatient Programs (IOP)